sthk206/CodeCompass/README.md

 **AI-Powered Repository Understanding Assistant**

 CodeCompass helps developers quickly understand and navigate unfamiliar codebases using natural language.
-Built as a local-first RAG system with an autonomous LangGraph agent, it demonstrates end-to-end ML engineering, from AST-based chunking and hybrid retrieval to systematic evaluation of retrieval strategies and fine-tuning approaches.
+Built as a local-first RAG system with an autonomous LangGraph agent, it manages the full pipeline for understanding complex codebases, from AST-based chunking and hybrid retrieval to systematic evaluation of retrieval strategies and fine-tuning approaches.

 > Ask questions like *"How does authentication work?"* or *"What would break if I change this function?"* and get accurate, context-aware answers grounded in your actual codebase.